irrdnet/irrd/docs/users/queries/index.rst

 they do not include `inetnum` objects.
 The speed improvement can be in the order of 100x.

-High performance prefix queries are used when you:
+High performance prefix queries are used when IRRd is sure that no `inetnum` objects might need to be included in the response.
+It can determine this when you:

 * use the ``-t`` parameter in RIPE queries; or
 * use type-specific queries like ``!r`` or ``-L``; or